Cookie Consent by PrivacyPolicies.com

 5.1 Confidential Information

-The Contract Partners agree that during the course of the Services, each Contract Partner (the “DisclosingParty”) may disclose to the other Contract Partner (the “Receiving Party”) certain Confidential Information(defined below) of such disclosing party.
-“Confidential Information” means any information, technical dataor know-how, including, but not limited to, that which relates to research, products, sfcalervices, customers,markets, software, developments, inventions, processes, designs, drawings, engineering, marketing orfinances of the Disclosing Party.
-The Receiving Party shall treat the content and existence of this GTC asConfidential Information.
-Each Contract Partner is forbidden from using the other Contract Partner’s name,trademark or logo without obtaining the other Contract Partner’s prior written consent.
-ConfidentialInformation does not include information, technical data or know-how which (i) is in the possession of thereceiving party at the time of disclosure as shown by the Receiving Party’s files and records immediatelyprior to the time of disclosure; or (ii) prior or after the time of disclosure becomes part of the publicknowledge or literature, not as a result of any breach of the obligations by the Receiving Party, or (iii) is approved for release by the Disclosing Party, or (iv) is independently developed by the Receiving Partywithout the use of any Confidential Information of the Disclosing Party.
+The Parties agree that during the course of performance under this Agreement, each party may disclose to the other party certain Confidential Information (defined below) of such disclosing party.
+“Confidential Information” means any information, technical data or know-how, including, but not limited to, that which relates to research, products, services, customers, markets, software, developments, inventions, processes, designs, drawings, engineering, marketing or finances of the disclosing party, which Confidential Information is designated in writing to be confidential or proprietary, or if given orally is confirmed promptly in writing as having been disclosed as confidential or proprietary.
+Without limiting the generality of the foregoing, anything to the contrary herein not with standing, the Confidential Information of Relimetrics shall include the Relimetrics Product and all technical and business information and documentation relating thereto.
+Confidential Information does not include information, technical data or know-how which (i) is in the possession of the receiving party at the time of disclosure as shown by the receiving party’s files, records and other competent evidence prior to the time of disclosure; or (ii) prior or after the time of disclosure becomes part of the public knowledge or literature, not as a result of any breach of this Agreement by the receiving party, or (iii) is approved for release by the disclosing party, or (iv) is independently developed by the receiving party without the use of any Confidential Information of the other party.

 5.2 Non-Disclosure and Non-Use of Confidential Information

-The Receiving Party agrees not to use the Confidential Information disclosed to it by the Disclosing Partyfor its own use or for any purpose except as necessary for the purposes of this GTC.
-The Receiving Partyshall not disclose the Confidential Information of the Disclosing Party to third parties or to the ReceivingParty’s employees except employees who are required to have the said Confidential Information in orderto carry out the Receiving Party’s obligations hereunder.
-The Receiving Party’s employees to whomConfidential Information of the Disclosing Party is disclosed shall be bound by obligations of confidentialityat least as protective as set forth herein.
-The Receiving Party agrees that it will use the same standard ofcare that it uses in protecting its own confidential information to protect the secrecy of and avoid disclosureor use of Confidential Information of the Disclosing Party and to prevent it from falling into the public domainor the possession of unauthorized persons, but in no case less than reasonable care.
-The Receiving Partyagrees to notify the Disclosing Party in writing of any misuse or misappropriation of Confidential Informationthat may come to its attention.
-In the event of any termination of this GTC, the Receiving Party shall returnto the Disclosing Party all copies of Disclosing Party’s Confidential Information in the Receiving Party’spossession or control.
+Each of the Parties agrees not to use the Confidential Information disclosed to it by the other party for its own use or for any purpose except as necessary in the performance of its obligations under this Agreement.
+Neither party will disclose the Confidential Information of the other to third parties other than its employees, personnel (including Users in the case of Licensee) who are required to have the information in order to carry out such Parties obligations here under.
+Each Party shall ensure that to personnel to whom Confidential Information of the other is disclosed abide by confidentiality obligations substantially similar to the terms of this Agreement.
+Each Party agrees that it will take use the same standard of care that it uses in protecting its own confidential information of similar nature to protect the secrecy of and avoid disclosure or use of Confidential Information of the other Party and to prevent it from falling into the public domain or the possession of unauthorized persons by breach of the terms of this Agreement, but in no case less than reasonable care.
+Each Party agrees to promptly notify the other in writing of any misuse or misappropriation of Confidential Information of the other that may come to its attention in breach of this Agreement.
+In the event of any expiration or termination of this Agreement, the receiving Party shall destroy or return to the disclosing Party all copies of such disclosing Party’s Confidential Information in such receiving Party’s possession or control.

 5.3 Permitted Disclosures

-Notwithstanding the foregoing, the Receiving Party may disclose Confidential Information, including theexistence and the terms of this , to the extent such disclosure is reasonably necessary to: (a) prosecuteor defend litigation, (b) exercise rights hereunder provided such disclosure is covered by terms ofconfidentiality similar to those set forth herein, (c) facilitate discussions with prospective investors inconnection with financing arrangements or a proposed acquisition of such party, subject to appropriateconfidentiality agreements, and (d) comply with applicable governmental laws, regulations and orders.
-Inthe event that any of the Contract Partnerts shall reasonably deem it necessary to disclose, pursuant toclauses (a) or (d) above, the Confidential Information belonging to the other party, the Disclosing Partyshall to the extent possible give reasonable advance notice of such disclosure to the other party and takereasonable measures to ensure confidential treatment of such Confidential Information.
+Not with standing the foregoing, the Receiving Party may disclose Confidential Information, including the existence and the terms of this, to the extent such disclosure is reasonably necessary to: (a) prosecuteor defend litigation, (b) exercise rights hereunder provided such disclosure is covered by terms of confidentiality similar to those set forth herein, (c) facilitate discussions with prospective investors in connection with financing arrangements or a proposed acquisition of such party, subject to appropriate confidentiality agreements, and (d) comply with applicable governmental laws, regulations and orders.
+In the event that any of the Contract Partnerts shall reasonably deem it necessary to disclose, pursuant to clauses (a) or (d) above, the Confidential Information belonging to the other party, the Disclosing Party shall to the extent possible give reasonable advance notice of such disclosure to the other party and take reasonable measures to ensure confidential treatment of such Confidential Information.

 6.0 GOVERNING LAW / VENUE

 This GTC will be governed and construed under the laws of Germany.
-In no event shall this agreement begoverned by the United Nations convention on contracts for the international sales of goods.
-All disputesarising out of or related to this GTC shall be subject to the exclusive jurisdiction and venue of the Berlincourts located in Germany.
+In no event shall this agreement be governed by the United Nations convention on contracts for the international sales of goods.
+All disputes arising out of or related to this GTC shall be subject to the exclusive jurisdiction and venue of the Berlin courts located in Germany.

 7.0 TERM AND TERMINATION